 Investing In Mortgages?
 Low Interest Rates Are Now Here

 If you could secure outstanding mortgages back when interest rates were high, those days are far behind us.
 It seems as though the lower they go, the better it is for the consumer; with interest rates on their way down and inventory on the rise, you want to make sure you take advantage of what’s happening out there right now.
-When your low-interest rate has been reached, it’s time to look toward alternative investment options like investing in higher-yielding assets, including distressed real estate assets.
+When your low-interest rate has been reached, it’s time to consider alternative investment options like investing in higher-yielding assets, including distressed real estate assets.

 Introduction to mortgages

 A mortgage is a loan that is used to purchase a home.
-The loan is secured by the house itself, and the lender can take possession of the home if the borrower fails to repay the loan.
+The loan is secured by the house itself, and the lender can take possession of the home if the borrower fails to repay it.
 “The benefit of a second mortgage is that it provides flexibility for the borrower, as well as a source of capital for a seller who may need to purchase additional property to maximize their property’s value,” said Christine Perciaccante, vice president, U.S. real estate mortgages at Lending Tree.
 “However, it does carry the risk of foreclosure if the borrower defaults on the payment.”

 How to get a mortgage